 Verse 34: Jesus said to them, "My food is to do the will of him who sent me and to accomplish his work.

 According to the (IVP) background Commentary, Ancient teachers sometimes used food as a metaphor for spiritual food.
-Jesus was obviously saying He had received strength, or sustenance from God.
+Jesus was clearly saying He had received strength or sustenance from God.

 The Work of God:

 It is easy to see that Jesus was intent on finishing the work God had sent Him to do.
 At one point in His ministry, He said,

 "...My Father has been working until now, and I have been working," (John 5:17, NKJV).

 I wonder what the Father has been doing for the past few thousand years?
 The Bible tells us that the earth and the heavens reflect His glory.
 Could He have something to do with 325 billion, and counting, new galaxies the scientist say are still developing?

 VERSE 35: Do you not say, 'There are yet four months, then comes the harvest'?
 Look, I tell you, lift up your eyes, and see that the fields are white for harvest.

 Most see this as a prophetic statement concerning the future, with the fields ready for harvest, (Jesus talked a lot about seed time and harvest).

 In our day, don’t you think Jesus would say, “Open your eyes, see what’s happening, the fields are white for harvest."